canonical/subiquity/doc/reference/autoinstall-reference.rst

 The scaling system is currently as follows:

-* Less than 10 GiB: use all remaining space for root filesystem
+* Less than 10 GiB: use all remaining space for root file system
-* Between 10--20 GiB: 10 GiB root filesystem
+* Between 10--20 GiB: 10 GiB root file system
-* Between 20--200 GiB: use half of remaining space for root filesystem
+* Between 20--200 GiB: use half of remaining space for root file system
-* Greater than 200 GiB: 100 GiB root filesystem
+* Greater than 200 GiB: 100 GiB root file system

 Example with no size scaling and a passphrase: